oshaughnessy/maysl.soccer/_pages/coaches.md

 means "age _X_ and under", they're talking about the end-of-season year, and each player's age by the end of that year is their league age.

-For MAYSL, it's easier to think of _U10_ as "under 10", and the player's age at the start of the season tells you what division they're in. _U10_ is for kids under 10, etc.

-See [Five Things to Know About Birth Year Registration]( https://www.ussoccer.com/stories/2017/08/five-things-to-know-about-birth-year-registration) at ussoccer.com for an explanation of the change when it was rolled out in 2017.
+See [Five Things to Know About Birth Year Registration]( https://www.ussoccer.com/stories/2017/08/five-things-to-know-about-birth-year-registration) at ussoccer.com for an explanation of the move to birth year divisions when it was rolled out in 2017.

 ### Player Safety